solidfire/solidfire-cli/README.md

 Description:

 RollbackToSnapshot is used to make an existing snapshot the "active" volume image.
 This method creates a new  snapshot from an existing snapshot.
 The new snapshot becomes "active" and the existing snapshot is preserved until  it is manually deleted.
-The previously "active" snapshot is deleted unless the parameter saveCurrentState is set with a value of "true."Note: Creating a snapshot is allowed if cluster fullness is at stage 2 or 3.Snapshots are not created when cluster fullness is at stage 4 or 5.
+The previously "active" snapshot is deleted unless the parameter saveCurrentState is set with  a value of "true."
+Note: Creating a snapshot is allowed if cluster fullness is at stage 2 or 3.
+Snapshots are not created when cluster fullness is at stage 4 or 5.

 Options: